Rotate: Step-by-step tutorial

 Creating the rotation animation

-First, let's change our square to a motion.div
+First, let's change our square to a motion.div:

-is animated using a spring
+By default, rotate is animated using a spring easing function.

-We can change this by passing a transition
+We can change this by passing a transition prop:

-property using a linear easing function, or Motion's other transition options.
+This will animate the rotate property using a linear easing function, or Motion's other transition options.

 Conclusion